How To Fix The Leaks In Your Conversion Funnel

 Did you know the average online cart abandonment rate is 68.6%?
-This represents significant potential custom that could be lost if you simply do not follow up with customers who abandon their cart.
+This represents significant potential lost of revenue if you don’t follow up with customers who abandon their carts.

-By using remarketing as well as dynamic remarketing techniques, you can get in front of your old potential leads as they browse other network sites or use network apps.
+By using remarketing and dynamic remarketing techniques, you can get in front of your old potential leads as they browse other sites or use other apps.

 Google remarketing involves showing past visitors an ad linking back to your site.
 This reminds and, hopefully, encourages them to come back and complete their transaction.

-Dynamic remarketing levels up traditional remarketing by serving past visitors ads which shows them the very products they were looking at on your site when they left.
+Dynamic remarketing levels up traditional remarketing by serving past visitors ads with the very products they were looking at on your site when they left.

 Additionally, you should also have cart abandonment emails in place.
 This tactic will focus on recapturing lost leads and will work wonders for plugging the very bottom of your sales funnel.